How to get sound in MS-DOS

 D1 = Direct Memory Access

-The above settings are used with most sound cards.
-If you are unsure of your settings when configuring a sound card in a MS-DOS game it is recommended you try the above three settings first.
+Note: The above settings are used with most sound cards.
+If you are unsure of your settings when configuring a sound card in an MS-DOS game it is recommended you try the above three settings first.